-Once you have identified the materials for disposal, submit a pickup request on the DRS web site using the Waste Management tab.
-Select Request a Pickup > Chemical Waste.
+Once you have identified the materials for disposal, submit a pickup request on the DRS web site using the Waste tab.
+Select Request a Waste Pick Up > Access the Waste Management App.
 This leads to a commercial waste management module.
 You will sign on to the app with your Illinois credentials, then you can search the master chemical list or submit a pickup request.
 Detailed instructions are available here.

 DRS staff will schedule the pickup and send the requester instructions for printing labels for each waste container.
 The generator will attach each labels to the appropriate container.
 (The labels will be in the same order as they were entered in the web request, so keeping the containers in the order listed until the labels arrive will make applying them easier.)
 When applying the DRS waste label, do not obscure the original container label.
 If the container is small, place the container inside a small clear plastic bag and then apply the waste container label to the outside of the bag.
 Labels should be applied with the text reading horizontally and the barcode oriented vertically.
 Containers without a unique ChemTrak waste label will not be collected.